-PLYMOUTH, Massachusetts—Most kids in public schools are no longer being taught what a rich godly heritage this nation has.
-God and prayer have been thrown out of their schools, and with it the knowledge that early settlers made covenant with God and this allied the country with Him.
+PLYMOUTH, Massachusetts — Most kids in public schools are no longer being taught what a rich godly heritage this nation has.
+God and prayer have been thrown out of their schools and with it the knowledge that early settlers made a covenant with God and this allied the country with Him.

 Like that Pilgrims didn't just come here to escape religious persecution, but to set up a new type of government.

 In an age of absolute monarchs who ruled like God, the Pilgrims believed the radical idea that the real God made all humans equal, so no one of them should rule over all the others.
 Any leaders should be elected by the community and should be servants of the people, not lords over them.

 "They didn't think there should be this one man that was God over all the people," said McKenna Phillips, a member of Victory Faith's School of Leadership.

 "We're all created in the image of God and therefore no one is above, no one is below," is how the church's Youth Ministries Director Trebor Angerman put it.